Sasitharani/jwt/README.md

 You will get a mail in sasitharani@gmail.com also it is present in uploads folder with date
 GIT COMMIT:"######Finally upload working#######"

+Need a page that will show the admin all the images uploaded--working